bencrannich/iam.service/README.md

 16. kadmin: why is `hdb-ldap-create-base` ignored
 17. ALL: database directories only need to be shared by certain containers
 18. ALL: tidy up environment variables
+19. kdc: initialise with --bare (just add krbtgt); add other entries via LDAP and then `kadmin -l modify`, etc.
+20. kdc: expand search scope
+21. dev: working pam-ldap and nss-ldap (authenticating the "admin" user)
+22. kdc: separate passwords for admin and admin/admin (duh)
+23. kdc: swap admin and admin/admin for templated $name and $name/admin